 So I’m currently loving those SF Masterworks collections.
 And I was planning on buying that edition of Hyperion by Dan Simmons.
 But I couldn’t decide if I wanted to get that or a Stephen Baxter book.
 So obviously I didn’t buy either of them and instead bought a book I’ve never heard of and know nothing about because the cover looked interesting.

-I also went and picked up the next book in the Commonwealth saga series thing.
+I also went and picked up the next book in the Commonwealth saga.
 Peter F. Hamilton is really confusing.
 He writes two book series set 1000 years apart in the same universe.
 Even though some characters are in both series they apparently aren’t a series.

 Oh and apparently he has gone and written another book series set in between these two.
 You would think writing a 2000 page novel (split into two books).
 Then three 600 page novels in the same universe would be enough, apparently not.